ki3ani/bestbuy/README.md

    - Upon order placement, an order confirmation is sent via text (using Africa's Talking) to the customer.
    - ![Message](/cleanstore/pics/messo.jpeg)

+5. **Admin Privileges:**
+   - Only administrators can create items for sale.
+   - Admins have exclusive rights to manage and add new items.

    ### Continuous Integration (CI)

 This project uses GitHub Actions for Continuous Integration.
 The CI workflow consists of two jobs: `test` and `build-and-push-docker`.
 Here's an explanation of each job: